Welfare Reform Act 2007

 The Welfare Reform Act 2007 (c.
 5) is an act of the Parliament of the United Kingdom which alters the British social security system.
 A number of sections come into force two months after royal assent and the first commencement order made under the act specified that section 31 came into force on 1 November 2007.

 The green paper

-The green paper is available as a .pdf document from the links at the end of the article.

-The Government's objectives for the Act, as stated in the green paper were to:
+The government's objectives for the act, as stated in the green paper were to: